-15,142 views
+15,983 views

 Monsoon brings rain and with it lush green landscape, gushing waterfalls, cloud covered mountains and vacant tourist places.
 This is the season of about 3-4 months where I venture on road trips within Karnataka at least twice.
 However, Covid played spoilsport on my road trips last year.
 With the deadly second wave, this year was no better, rather worse.
 Eventually, the lockdown was lifted around the time the monsoon set.
 My family was ready for the much awaited road trip, but we wanted to go away from the maddening crowd.

 Coorg tourism is more famous for its hospitality and food than for its scenic landscape.
 We have been to Coorg several times.
 We prefer a homestay in Coorg where we are guests in someone's house rather than a resort.
 We set our base in a small but quaint village of Shanthalli in the middle of Western Ghats near Somwarpet in Kodagu.
-We stayed in Gowrikere Homestay that offered a stunning vista from our room's window and the foyer on the first floor.
+We stayed in Gowrikere Homestay that offered a stunning vista from our room's window and the verandah on the first floor.
 We were the only guests in this sprawling Somwarpet Homestay for a large part of our stay and that made it even more special.

 Coorg has over 500 homestays that you can book online based on your preferences regarding the type of property and your budget.Coorg has over 500 homestay properties that you can reserve online based on your preferences regarding the type of property and your budget.
 Gowrikere homestay nestled in coffee, orange and spice plantations, was a simple and elegant place with no frills.
 A lake that comes alive only during the monsoon and the lush green surrounding just across the road offers tranquility of mother nature.
 You wake up to birds chirping and go to bed amid a high-pitched background hum of crickets and katydids.

 The vegetarian food prepared in Coorgi style was delicious with varieties like Akki Roti, Kadubu, Nuputu and different curries to name a few.
 The entire surrounding was so serene that we just didn't feel like stepping out of our homestay.
-We spent time sitting at the foyer enjoying the monsoon magic while the host indulged us with locally brewed piping hot coffee at regular intervals.
+We spent time sitting in the verandah enjoying the monsoon magic while the host indulged us with locally brewed piping hot coffee at regular intervals.
 The rain stops and suddenly the entire surrounding is engulfed in thick fog and you could barely see anything across the lake.
 This is the reason one should visit Coorg during the monsoon.

 Nestled in the lap of nature, Gowrikere homestay in Somwarpet offers the most spectacular views

+There are many places to visit in Coorg.
+As this wasn't our first time, we picked only a few places.
 Mallalli Falls is one of the places to visit in Somwarpet.
 Eventually the sky cleared up and it was time to drive through the meandering roads to a splendidly gushing Mallalli Waterfalls.
 Sometimes also known as Kumaradhara Falls by the locals, Mallalli Falls is one of the tallest waterfalls in Coorg.
 Kumaradhara River that flows through the higher elevation of Kukke Subramanya takes a plunge of more than 1,000 meters while passing through Coorg.
 This creates the most beautiful falls of Coorg while making it a top tourist place in Coorg.
 There is also a homestay near Mallalli Falls.
 This River then merges with Nethravati River before eventually merging with Arabian Ocean in Mangalore creating numerous waterfalls enroute during the peak monsoon in Coorg.

 This 200-feet-high milky white Mallalli Falls in Coorg is a feast to the eyes and its roaring sound will ring in your ears for days after your visit